SC Department of Education Monthly Pee Dee Workshops

 In this workshop, you will be able to personalize your PC with Microsoft Accessibility Options and will learn the value of accessibility and how it facilitates learning in the classroom.
 Educators and service providers are often unaware of the many tools that are available for free through Microsoft.
 We will go over various accessibility options such as Speech Recognition, tools for individuals with visual impairments, scanning with Microsoft’s on-screen keyboard, and many more.
 We will also present various classroom scenarios to demonstrate practical use of the Microsoft Accessibility features.

 There are numerous open source literacy websites that are available for free access to literature in the classroom.
-Many of these websites have text-to-speech included with the literature or can be downloaded in a digital format to be accessed with iPads and iPods, Android devices, Kindles, and MP3 players.
-In this workshop, we will review the various literacy websites and demonstrate how to download books in various formats.
-We will discuss how these literacy websites can be used in conjunction with free text-to-speech software.
-You will also learn the criteria needed to get accounts from Bookshare and Learning Ally.
+Many of these websites also have text-to-speech included with the literature or are able to be downloaded in a digital format to be accessed with iDevices, android devices, Kindles, and MP3 players.
+In this workshop, we will go over the various literacy websites and demonstrate how to download books in various formats.
+We will also go over how these literacy websites can be used in conjunction with free text-to-speech software.
+You will also learn the criteria needed to obtain accounts from Bookshare and Learning Ally.

 Assistive Technology Resources for Math and Science